jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RE 11 Notification by companies
 When this section applies
-(1) This section applies when a company that is not a trustee or a Maori authority is entitled to receive a payment of resident passive income other than a replacement payment under a share-lending arrangement.
+(1) This section applies when a company that is not a Maori authority is entitled to receive a payment of resident passive income other than a replacement payment under a share-lending arrangement.
 Notification required
 (2) The company must notify the person making the payment that they are a company.
 Withholding rate